 We need a new way to treat diabesity, one that treats the causes instead of just the symptoms.
 After all, addressing the causes of diabesity will heal the symptoms as well.

-There are many ways to treat diabesity and the symptoms of diabesity.
-We’ll start with one that addresses that heals the dietary causes of diabesity.
-We will then move onto solutions for some of the other causes.
+There are many ways to treat diabesity and its symptoms.
+We’ll start with one that addresses and heals the dietary causes of diabesity.
+We will then move on to solutions for some of the other causes.

 As previously mentioned, obesity is the number one risk factor for type 2 diabetes.
 However, both obesity and diabetes are symptoms of the body’s inability to properly use insulin.
 You can correct this problem by making nutritional choices that lower your setpoint weight.